spolanski/CoFEA/SoftwareSetup/Calculix_Compilation/README.md

 wget http://www.netlib.org/linalg/spooles/spooles.2.2.tgz
 ```

-After downloading the file, it is mandatory to create folder SPOOLES.2.2. move the archive there and unpack it.
+After downloading the file, it is mandatory to create folder SPOOLES.2.2.
+Move the archive there and unpack it.
 It can be done with the following commands:

 ```example
 mkdir SPOOLES.2.2